TMacquart/OptiBLESS/README.md

 ## License

 The **Opti-BLESS** toolbox is distributed under a permisive 2-clause BSD license.
 You can redistribute and use the code in source and binary forms, with or without modification, provided that the redistributions retain the copyright notice, the list of conditions and the disclaimer.
+A copy of the license file is also provided with the toolbox for more details.

 ## Release Update